 It is impossible not to be affected by marketing...

 Richard Moore Bachelor of Commerce in Marketing and Strategy and Entrepreneurship

 Announcements and Events

-Associate Professor by Ekant Veer presented the first What if Wednesdays lecture of the year, on Wednesday 12 March.
-The lecture took a consumer behaviourist perspective to first understand how people consume and engage in behaviours that may be deemed unhealthy; then use the same motivations to engage people to consume in a healthier manner.
-It drew heavily on research by Associate Professor Veer and other consumer researchers engaged in initiatives to promote public health in New Zealand and internationally (read more)
+In the first What if Wednesdays lecture of the year, Associate Professor by Ekant Veer takes a consumer behaviourist perspective to first understand how people consume and engage in behaviours that may be deemed unhealthy; then use the same motivations to engage people to consume in a healthier manner.
+Professor Veer's lecture draws heavily on his research and work by other consumer researchers engaged in initiatives to promote public health in New Zealand and internationally (watch the lecture on YouTube online)